Brikaa/security-assignment-2/report/report.md

 ### Fix explanation

 Check the originating account balance in `OperationsUtil.doServletTransfer`.
-Also don't use cookies as a source of truth of the user's accounts and their balances since they can be modified on the client side.
+Also don't use cookies as a source of truth of the user's accounts and their balances since they can be modified on the client side (this also fixes a later vulnerability).

 ### Fix patch